Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Introduction

-\begin{question} Can we design a reduction from 3-\SUM{} to \AVG{}?
-Or is \AVG{} easier than 3-\SUM{}? \end{question}
+\begin{question} Can we design a reduction from 3\SUM{} to \AVG{}?
+Or is \AVG{} easier than 3\SUM{}? \end{question}

-A more ambitious question would be to provide a complete characterisation of all variants of 3-\LDT{} parameterized by $\alpha_{1},\alpha_{2},\alpha_{3}, t$.
+A more ambitious question would be to provide a complete characterisation of all variants of 3\LDT{} parameterized by $\alpha_{1},\alpha_{2},\alpha_{3}, t$.
 We know that in the restricted 3-linear decision tree model solving every variant where all coefficients $\alpha_i$ are nonzero requires quadratic time \cite{EricksonBounds99,AilonC05}, but by now we know that this model is not necessarily the most appropriate for such problems.
+Because of that, we focus on the classical word RAM model, which is also the model under which most problems that are hard conditional on the 3\SUM{} conjecture have been studied.